Reference Guide beginner

 Using Batch History for Quality Control

-The cumulative production history in Formul.io is more valuable than any individual batch record.
-Over time, it becomes a searchable database of your production performance: yield trends by recipe, seasonal patterns in production efficiency, and correlations between specific production conditions and quality outcomes.
+Cumulative production history is more valuable than any individual batch record.
+Over time, your archive of completed batches becomes a searchable database of production performance: yield trends by recipe, seasonal patterns in production efficiency, and correlations between specific production conditions and quality outcomes.
+Whether the records live in a folder of printed batch sheets, a shared spreadsheet, or production software, the discipline of keeping every completed batch on file is what makes pattern-recognition possible.

 If a recipe's average yield drops from 96% to 90% over three months, the production history makes this trend visible.
 If every batch produced on humid summer days records a quality note about soft texture, the seasonal pattern becomes apparent.
 If batches using one supplier's couverture consistently produce better bloom resistance than another's, the data supports a sourcing decision.
 These insights are invisible without records and obvious with them.